 The best GIC rates are always changing as banks vary their rates in relation to the Bank of Canada’s benchmark rate, their in-house prime rate, demand for deposits and loans, economic factors, and other factors.
 In general, you will find the most competitive GIC rates to be offered by online banks like EQ Bank and credit unions.

 GICs are guaranteed investments which means you are guaranteed to get back your principal plus a certain percentage of interest.
-The returns for market-linked GICs are tied to the performance of the benchmark index or security and your rate of return is not fixed.
-GICs with terms longer than 5 years are not covered by CDIC insurance and you could potentially lose money if the bank becomes insolvent.
+If inflation exceeds the return you earn on a GIC, you could lose purchasing power.
+The returns for market-linked GICs are tied to the performance of the benchmark index or security, and your rate of return is not fixed.

 GICs are generally safer than stocks, ETFs, and mutual funds.
 Some of the risks you face include liquidity risk in that you are unable to cash out your money tied in a non-redeemable GIC before maturity without incurring a penalty.
 Also, the rate of return on your GIC may not keep up with the inflation rate.